George Young (Royal Navy officer): Biography

 Sir George Young was born on 17 June 1732 as the eldest son of Rev. George Young of Bere Regis in Dorset, and Eleanor Young.

 He first went to sea at the age of fourteen in 1746, and a year later joined the East India Company's marine.
 In 1757 he was discharged, joined the Royal Navy, and soon reached the rank of Midshipman.
-He commanded a ship during the Siege of Louisbourg (1758), incapacitating two enemy ships; HMS Bienfaisant, and the Prudent.
+He commanded a ship during the Siege of Louisbourg (1758), incapacitating two enemy ships; Bienfaisant, and Prudent.
 An oil painting of this night engagement was painted by Francis Swaine, based upon a sketch by George Young.

 In 1759 he participated in the Battle of Quebec.
 In 1761 he was promoted to lieutenant of HMS Orford, with captain Mariot Arbuthnot.
 In this capacity he participated in the Siege of Havana under Sir George Pocock, and continued to be stationed in Jamaica until the end of the war.

 He was promoted to commander on 29 Sept 1768, serving for some time on the West African station, where he was an explorer.
 He explored ancient burying places on the Canary Islands, obtaining a mummy which was brought to the library of Trinity College.

 In 1776 he went out to the East Indies in command of HMS Cormorant, from which he was posted to HMS Rippon as flag captain to Sir Edward Vernon.
 In this post he was involved in the Siege of Pondicherry.
 Young was then sent home with despatches, and received the usual 500 shillings to buy a sword.
-He was appointed in March 1779 to the William and Mary yacht, taking the Prince of Wales to the Nore when the king visited the fleet under Sir Hyde Parker.
+He was appointed in March 1779 to HMY William & Mary, taking the Prince of Wales to the Nore when the king visited the fleet under Sir Hyde Parker.

 In 1781 Young was knighted.
 After this he moved to the Catherine yacht, and then in the fleet of 1791 commanded HMS Zealous.
 In 1794 he was promoted to rear-admiral, vice-admiral on 1799, and to admiral of the white in 1804.
 During this time he saw no action.

 In 1784 Young (in conjunction with Lord Mansfield, Sir Joseph Banks, Thomas Rowcroft, James Matra, and others) successfully lobbied Pitt the Younger for the establishment of a colony in New South Wales.
 He wrote a paper containing a plan for this proposal, which was communicated to Lord Sydney by the Attorney-General Sir Pepper Arden in 1785.
 This then became the basis of the official scheme on which the expedition of Governor Arthur Phillip was put in place.
 Historical sources claim that the value of Young's paper was in its practical details.
 A reprint of this paper in a much shortened form, was in 1888 reproduced in facsimile at Sydney.
 In 1788 Young together with his connection John Call, applied to the colonial office for a grant of Norfolk Island, which had, however, been just taken up for settlement.
 In 1791 he was a promoter and one of the first proprietors of the Sierra Leone Company.